Where to Plant a Fig Tree: Location Matters

 What Kind of Soil Does a Fig Tree Need?

-Ideally, plant your fig tree in an area with loamy, well-draining soil.
+Ideally, plant your fig tree in an area with well-draining, sandy loam soil.
 There are things you can do, however, to improve less-than-perfect soil.
-If you have very heavy, clay soil, then dig in lots of organic material (such as compost or well-rotted manure) around the planting area.
-Fig trees can tolerate some clay in the soil, but if it’s too heavy the area won’t drain well, potentially causing the roots to rot.
+If you have very heavy clay soil, then dig in lots of organic material (such as compost or well-rotted manure) around the planting area.
+Fig trees can tolerate some clay in the soil, but if it's too heavy the area won't drain well, potentially causing the roots to rot.

 Fig trees can grow happily in a variety of soil conditions.
 They are fairly drought-tolerant once established.
 You may not even need to provide additional irrigation for most of the growing season, depending on rainfall.
 During the first couple of years of growth, keep the soil evenly moist to encourage the root system to develop and spread.
 Figs don't like having "wet feet," so avoid any areas that remain soggy for a long time.